 D. Role of climatic and environmental conditions The biology and population dynamics of aphids are highly sensitive to environmental parameters such as temperature, relative humidity, wind velocity, and rainfall (Kumar et.al., 2019).
 Optimal temperature for mustard aphid development ranges between 15°C and 25°C, with relative humidity above 60% facilitating faster reproduction and colonization.
 Sudden increases in temperature beyond 30°C or heavy rainfall can suppress aphid populations by reducing survival or washing them off plant surfaces.
 Wind plays a complex role—mild winds assist the dispersal of winged adults across fields, while strong winds may hinder establishment or cause mortality.
 Soil health and plant nutrition indirectly influence aphid pressure, as nitrogen-rich plants tend to attract more aphids due to higher amino acid content in phloem sap.
 Dense sowing and shaded microclimates within the crop canopy can create favorable conditions for aphid multiplication.
 Changing climate patterns, including unexpected temperature shifts and variable rainfall, have increased the unpredictability of aphid outbreaks, making early monitoring and non-chemical management strategies more critical.

 III.
-Neem (Azadirachta indica): Botanical Profile and Biopesticidal Properties A. Botanical description and traditional uses Neem (Azadirachta indica A. Juss.) is a fast-growing, evergreen tree belonging to the family Meliaceae, native to the Indian subcontinent and now naturalized across tropical and subtropical regions in Asia, Africa, and the Americas (Tomar et.al., 2008).
+Neem (Azadirachta indica): Botanical Profile and Bio pesticidal Properties A. Botanical description and traditional uses Neem (Azadirachta indica A. Juss.) is a fast-growing, evergreen tree belonging to the family Meliaceae, native to the Indian subcontinent and now naturalized across tropical and subtropical regions in Asia, Africa, and the Americas (Tomar et.al., 2008).
 It grows to a height of 15–20 meters and thrives under dry, arid climates and poor soils due to its deep-rooted system and drought resistance.
 The tree bears pinnate leaves, small white flowers, and olive-like drupe fruits containing oil-rich seeds.
 Traditionally, neem has held a prominent place in indigenous agricultural, medicinal, and cultural systems.
 Every part of the tree—including leaves, bark, seeds, flowers, and oil—has been used for various purposes such as insect control, wound healing, skin treatment, and soil amendment.
 Crushed neem leaves have long been applied in stored grain protection, while neem cake has served as both fertilizer and pest deterrent due to its residual limonoids.
 Its multi-functional value has made neem one of the most widely used plants in ethnobotanical pest management practices.

 B. Key active compounds in neem Neem is a rich source of biologically active compounds, many of which belong to the class of tetranortriterpenoids known as limonoids (Roy et.al., 2006).
 These compounds exhibit diverse bioactivities such as antifeedant, insecticidal, antiviral, antifungal, and antibacterial effects.